precice/precice.github.io/pages/tutorials/tutorials.md

 - [Partitioned heat conduction: direct access](tutorials-partitioned-heat-conduction-direct.html): A partitioned heat conduction case with Nutils, showcasing the direct mesh access feature.
 - [Partitioned elastic beam](tutorials-partitioned-elastic-beam.html): An experimental structure-structure coupling scenario, with two CalculiX solvers.
 - [Partitioned pipe](tutorials-partitioned-pipe.html): A fluid-fluid coupling scenario, with two OpenFOAM solvers.
+- [Partitioned pipe two-phae](tutorials-partitioned-pipe-two-phase.html): A two-phase variant of the partitioned pipe tutorial.
 - [Partitioned flow over a backwards-facing step](tutorials-partitioned-backwards-facing-step.html): A fluid-fluid coupling scenario, demonstrating inlet-outlet boundary conditions in OpenFOAM.
 - [Partitioned flow over a heated plate](tutorials-flow-over-heated-plate-partitioned-flow.html): A three-participant case, similar to the flow over a heated plate with OpenFOAM solvers, but with a partitioned channel flow.
 - [Oscillator](tutorials-oscillator.html): A simple mass-spring oscillator with two masses, coupling two instances of a Python solver.